ajeffowens/openldap/README.md

 Once this is done, you will uncomment & modify the image transfomer in the `kustomization.yaml` to point to your version.

-#### 3.2 - create imagePullSecret which will authorize access to your registry
+#### 3.2 - (optional - only if your cluster does not have full read access to your register) create imagePullSecret which will authorize access to your registry

 Generate a local `.dockerconfigjson` file (update these variables according to your environment):
 ```bash